EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Manila sees electricity rates climbing, but not yet because of oil.
-The Philippine Star reports Meralco, Metro Manila's main distributor, is raising rates — but the article specifies this adjustment 'doesn't yet' reflect the impact of war-driven fuel spikes.
-The 'not yet' is the key phrase: the Philippines knows the wave is coming but hasn't fully felt it.
+Manila watches electricity rates climb, but not yet from oil.
+The Philippine Star reports that Meralco, Metro Manila's main distributor, is raising rates — but the article specifies that this increase does not "yet" reflect the impact of oil surges linked to war.
+The "yet" is key: the Philippines, a net importer of oil and coal, knows the wave is coming but hasn't fully felt it.
+This anticipatory coverage is characteristic of vulnerable economies counting down to impact.
+The implicit message to 110 million Filipinos is clear: prepare, the worst is ahead.

 Discover how another country covers this same story.